 1 tablespoon of baking soda

-The baking soda and vinegar will react, so make sure you’re in an area where the mixture can safely overflow.
-After combining all ingredients, spread over the deck and use a power washer or scrubbing brush to remove stubborn dirt and grime.
+This homemade deck cleaner is of the most effective deck cleaning solution.
+Just be careful wile mixing the ingredients as the baking soda and vinegar will react, so make sure you’re in an area where the mixture can safely overflow.
+After combining all ingredients, spread over the deck and use a pressure washer or scrubbing brush to remove stubborn dirt and grime.

 How to Clean Your Deck

-The first step is always to use a brush with firm bristles to sweep away any debris that’s sitting on the deck surface.
+The first step is always to use a brush with firm bristles as your deck cleaner to sweep away any debris that’s sitting on the deck surface.
 Use a knife to get to the material that gets stuck in the cracks — if you leave this vital area, there’s a risk it’ll spread to the rest of the deck.

 Next, cover your plants with a plastic sheet to ensure they don’t get damaged by the cleaning solution.
-We’d recommend doing this with the organic solution as well, just in case the acidity from the vinegar or lemon harms the plants.
+We’d recommend doing this with the homemade deck cleaner organic solution as well, just in case the acidity from the vinegar or lemon harms the plants.

-Follow the specific guidance for each recipe, then check for signs of mildew and algae.
+Follow the specific guidance for each homemade deck cleaner recipe, then check for signs of mildew and algae.
 Repeat the process if necessary.
 If stains still remain, use the heavy-duty mildew remover and scrub.
-Once the deck is fully dry, apply a sealer to ensure it looks fresh for the year ahead.
+Once the deck is fully dry, apply a sealer to make your deck sparkling clean and ensure it looks fresh for the year ahead.

 Using a Pressure Washer